bveyseloglu/Hardware-Accelerator-for-ACORN-Cipher/README.md

 </p>

 ## 6. Verification of the Design
-Verification is too important to check the functionality of resultant system that designed.
-In this project the resultant hardware/software co-design system’s outputs are not matching the reference C code’s outputs.
-The problem couldn’t be solved.
-That is, the system works incorrect and outputs only zeros for some reason.
-As a reason of this situation, execution time comparison between accelerated and the C implementation of the design couldn’t be done in this report.
+In this project, the resultant hardware/software co-design system’s outputs are not matching the reference C code’s outputs.
+The system works incorrectly and outputs only zeros for some reason.
+As a result of this situation, execution time comparison between accelerated and the C implementation of the design couldn’t be done right now.

 ## 7. Possible Improvements
 The hardware implementations of the “acorn128_enc_onebyte” and “acorn128_dec_onebyte” is nearly identical.
 Since the program does not calling these functions at the same time while execution, the identical parts of those functions can be implemented in a third IP to achieve a design that uses less area compared to our current design.